-However, if you actually want to convert Pounds into Euros, interbank rates are misleading.
+However, if you actually want to convert Pounds into Euros, interbank rates can be very misleading.

 Here's the sneaky bit...

-Some of the websites that show these rates are using them as a hook to lure in customers.
+Some of the websites that show 'fake rates' are using them as a hook to lure in customers.

-They dangle wholesale rates, then provide a link to their money transfer service.
+They dangle the carrot, then provide a link to their money transfer service.

 But when you go to convert your money, you get a different rate.